Homemade Chemical Peel For Acne Scars

-Are you tired of having to hide your face under layers of makeup?
-Are you frustrated with the time it takes to conceal every last scar on your face so you can feel confident enough to go out in public?
+Are you tired of concealing your face with layers of makeup?
+Are you annoyed by how long it takes to hide all of your facial scars so you can feel comfortable enough to go out in public?

-Although it would be nice to look in the mirror and have it tell me that I’m the fairest one of all, certain insecurities of mine—ahem, acne scars—beg to differ.
-That being said, I know there’s nothing wrong with acne scars, in fact, women have been embracing these so-called “flaws” rather than feeling ashamed by them.
+While it would be comforting to see my fair complexion in the mirror, certain insecurities, such as acne scars, contradict this notion.
+That being said, I know there’s nothing wrong with acne scars; in fact, women have been embracing these so-called “flaws” rather than feeling ashamed by them.

 What Is a Chemical Peel?